 reference: 634

-FOR SALE PLOT 247 sq.m with building permit for 2-storeyed HOUSES with basement, at ANAKASIA (VOLOS)
+FOR SALE PLOT 247 sq.m at ANAKASIA (VOLOS)

 Anakassia is located on the west, before Ano Volos.
 Since 1991 it has been the seat of the Municipality of Iolkos.